 The amount of discharge varies.
 You usually get heavier discharge during pregnancy, if you're sexually active or if you're using birth control.
 It's often slippery and wet for a few days between your periods (when you ovulate).

-When it can be a sign of an infection
+When vaginal discharge can be a sign of an infection

 Non-urgent advice: See a GP or go to a sexual health clinic if:

-- your discharge changes colour, smell or texture
+- your vaginal discharge changes colour, smell or texture

 - you produce more discharge than usual